steveshogren/hugo-blog/content/page/training.md

 ### Step 3 - Basic Semantics

-  After completing Step 1, you need to invest in some foundational concepts.
-  These are a little slower, but incredibly valuable.
-We recommend reading and completing the exercises of the first three chapters of the excellent introductory book
-  [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).
+  Now, armed with the power of TDD and regular kata practice, you need to invest in some foundations.
+These concepts can be a little slower to learn, but incredibly valuable.
+We recommend reading and completing the exercises of the first three chapters of the excellent introductory book [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

   This book will help you build a mastery of basic algorithms and data structures, which are essential for interviewing practice.
-Complete the exercises in MIT Scheme, which can be run from either the command-line, or the sophisticated tool DrRacket.
+Complete the exercises in MIT Scheme, which can be run from either the command-line or the sophisticated tool DrRacket.

   DrRacket is a general editor and code-runner for Racket and Scheme.
 There are many different versions of Racket and Scheme, so to run DrRacket in "MIT